Interdisciplinary Master of Arts in

 East Asian Studies (IDMA)

-The dean of the Faculty of Arts and Sciences recently approved Tuition Reduction Scholarships for out-of-state students accepted into the IDMA program.
-That means all IDMA students, including international students, pay in-state tuition rates.
+The dean of the Faculty of Arts and Sciences recently approved up to six Tuition Reduction Scholarships for out-of-state students accepted into the IDMA program.
+That means recipients of this award, including international students, pay in-state tuition rates (the difference between the in-state and out-of-state tuition rates amounts to about $10,000 per year).

 Teaching assistantships are not available for this interdisciplinary graduate program.